ISU College of Agriculture and Life Sciences Presents Awards to Faculty and Staff

 Nancy Boury, an assistant professor in plant pathology and microbiology, received the Distance Education Teaching Award.
 Boury has received numerous awards for teaching and research at Iowa State University during her 20-year career.
 She often incorporates real-life scenarios in her classes to help students understand the importance of microbes in their lives.
 See photo and web page.

-Kelsey Powell, an academic adviser in animal science, received the Early Adviser Award.
+Kelsey Powell, an academic advisor in animal science, received the Early Advisor Award.
 Powell, who goes “above and beyond,” has helped more than 160 students pursue their career goals.
 Her student-centered advising and encouragement help students take ownership in long-term planning.
 She also serves as a member of the transfer articulation committee, the recruitment and retention committee and is a member of the National Academic Advising Association.
 These connections allow her to better serve students through her resources and partnerships.
 See photo and web page.

-Joan Cunnick, a professor of animal science, received the Outstanding Adviser Award.
+Joan Cunnick, a professor of animal science, received the Outstanding Advisor Award.
 Cunnick has advised students in the microbiology program for 28 years.
 She has advised the Microbiology Club for 23 years and helps supports club members in hosting a microbiology workshop for high school students every fall.
 Cunnick works with students individually and shares her knowledge about professional schools, graduate schools, internships and employment opportunities to help students pursue successful careers.
 See photo and web page.

 James Wright, associate teaching professor in agricultural and biosystems engineering, received the Outstanding Service in Student Recruitment and Retention Award.
 Wright provides outstanding service to undergraduate students through learning communities, clubs, recruitment activities and retention efforts.
 His goal is to make a positive impact and contribution to student recruitment, retention and graduation, often through sharing his industry-related experiences and insights with students.
 See photo and web page.

-Amy Brandau, an agricultural business academic adviser, received the Learning Community Coordinator Award.
+Amy Brandau, an agricultural business academic advisor, received the Learning Community Coordinator Award.
 Brandau advises transfer students and coordinates the agricultural business learning community.
 She works with prospective students, peer mentors, transfer students and club officers to make sure students feel welcome and are on track for graduation.
 Her goal is to inspire, engage and challenge students to become successful graduates.
 See photo and web page.

 Research and Diversity Awards